nccgroup/blackboxprotobuf/README.md

       definition ('`message_typedef`') or labeled type name
       ('`message_type_name`')
     - `string` - Similar to bytes, but will return a string python type
+    - `bytes_hex` - Output binary data as a string of hex characters rather than an escaped string
     - `packed_*` - Repeated fields of the same type packed into a buffer.
 Can be combined with any Varint, or fixed wiretype (eg. `packed_fixed32`)
 * Group (Start/End)